NAVIGATE:

 I enjoy being of service to the community.
 I used these positive traits to develop a concept to refresh and propel Domestics Unlimited, a company wh.ich I had founded and developed in the 1980's.
 As the result of my outreach into the community, I received tremendous help from local children and professional supporters which allowed me to build a musical and artistic forum in which to help bring African-American families together to remember and reconnect with their heritage and spirit of freedom through inspirational art work and music.
 That was the birth of "Domestics Unlimited The Singing Domestic - Stop the Violence/Music Heals Concert," a manifestation of my mission and a successful theatrical presentation.

-unique doll maker a healing sound with an inspirational story"Stop the Violence/Music Heals" is my concept of self expression and healing of the soul brought forth through the employment and showcasing of healing sound through musical and artistic talents of young people and professionals, with the focus on educating children and adults about their unique qualities, positive thinking, self-love, respect and peace.
+"Stop the Violence/Music Heals" is my concept of self expression and healing of the soul brought forth through the employment and showcasing of healing sound through musical and artistic talents of young people and professionals, with the focus on educating children and adults about their unique qualities, positive thinking, self-love, respect and peace.

 Fueled by my desire to continue to enlighten the community, the Stop the Violence/Music Heals Concert is now an annual event with satel Iite performances dedicated to using the power of music, arts and entertainment to inspire and educate people about their heritage, their self respect, healing and wholeness.